-- (a) An official shall not represent any other person or entity before the city, nor in any matter not before the city, but against the interests of the city.
-However, it is acceptable for elected officials to represent constituents, generally, without compensation in matters of public advocacy. - (b) For a period of one year after the conclusion of their service with the city, an official shall not, on behalf of any other person, for compensation, directly or indirectly, formally or informally, act as agent, attorney, lobbyist, or other sort of representative, to or before their former board, or commission.
+For a period of one year after the conclusion of their service with the city, an official shall not, on behalf of any other person, for compensation, directly or indirectly, formally or informally, act as agent, attorney, lobbyist, or other sort of representative, to or before their former board, or commission.
 For the purposes of this provision, the mayor and council members are deemed to have worked with every city department, board, and commission.

 Sec.
-2-269. - Official prohibited from making certain appearances.
+2-270. - Official prohibited from making certain appearances.

-- (a) An official shall not appear before any board or commission on which the official is a voting member, ex-officio member, or liaison. - (b) Any time an official appears before any city board or commission of which they are not a voting member, ex-officio member or liaison, or when they write a letter to the editor or other publicly distributed writing including the use of the internet, the official is required to clearly disclose whether they are appearing in an official capacity or as a private citizen.
+- (a) An official shall not appear before any board or commission on which the official is a voting member, ex-officio member, or liaison. - (b) Any time an official appears before any city board or commission of which they are not a voting member, ex-officio member or liaison, or when they write a letter to the editor or other publicly distributed writing including the use of the internet regarding any city business or activity, the official is required to clearly disclose whether they are appearing in an official capacity or as a private citizen.

 Sec.
-2-270. - Misuse and disclosure of official information.
+2-271. - Misuse and disclosure of official information.